psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

     ```

-- the `dynamic inventory script` here `invcentory.py` will going to `dynamically recreate the inventory` which we are `using preveiously`
+- the `dynamic inventory script` here `inventory.py` will going to `dynamically recreate the inventory` which we are `using preveiously`

 - if we are running without the option as `--list or --host <hostname>` we will get the `usage message in return`

-- but we run that with the `--list` option and the `include_list_hostvars` been set to `False` in  that case we will be getting the `groups containsing the list of host as the JSON encrypted dictionary`
+- but we run that with the `--list` option and the `include_list_hostvars` been set to `False` in  that case we will be getting the `groups containing the list of host as the JSON encrypted dictionary`

 - if we run the command as `./inventory.py --list` here using the `--list` option then it will output the `group of host as the JSON encrypted dictionary`